felsantiago/fujitsu-anagram-challenge/README.md

-# 🧠 Fujitsu - Anagram Generator Challenge
+# 🧠 Anagram Generator Challenge

-This repository contains the solution to Fujitsu's technical challenge.
+This repository contains the solution to technical challenge.
 The goal is to generate all possible permutations (anagrams) of a given word, sorted in lexicographic order, with proper input validation.

 ---